Not everyone can get a regular home loan. For some, ‘low doc home loans’ are the best available option.

 In the land of the ‘fair go’, small businesses are often lauded for being one of the pillars of Australia’s economy.
 Yet small business owners don’t necessarily get a fair go when it comes to applying for a home loan.

 Given self-employed workers don’t earn a set salary in the traditional sense, it can be more of a challenge for them to prove their ability to repay a mortgage.

 Fortunately, there is a type of home loan specifically designed to cater to these workers: low doc home loans.

 A low doc home loan is a low documentation home loan.
 It’s a home loan available to those that don’t have the correct proof of income documents available at the time or can’t get them at all.

 Low doc home loans were first introduced by non-bank lenders through mortgage brokers in the late 1990s to provide an alternative to mainstream lending.
 These days, a fair few bigger and smaller lenders now offer low doc home loan products.

 Low doc home loans are not ‘no doc’ home loans.
-No doc home loans were home loans that required no documentation (proof of income, employment history etc.), but following the global financial crisis, they’re no longer offered by reputable lenders.
+No doc home loans were home loans that required no documentation (proof of income, employment history etc.), but following the Global Financial Crisis, they’re no longer offered by reputable lenders.

 Who are low doc home loans for?

-It’s because of this that low doc home loans are primarily targeted at self-employed people (such as small business owners, freelancers or contractors) who have no payslip records since they often don’t get a payslip or group certificate.
+It’s because of this that low doc home loans are primarily targeted at self-employed workers (such as small business owners, freelancers or contractors) who have no payslip records since they often don’t get a payslip or group certificate.